telco-vision/ocs-api/doc/v1/API.md

 ### Description
 This request can be used to adapt the expiration date of a subscriber prepaid package.

+You can provide either a new expiration date, or you can provide new validity duration.
+You can provide an new validity duration no matter if the package has been activated or not.
+You can provide a new expiration date only if an expiration date already exist (package has been activated, or package will be active in the future but start and exp. date already provided).

 This request is logged in the system DB and you can see them in the UI, in the `Subscriber prepaid package` -> `History` tab.